 Terminology

-• A Device is a final product.
+• A Device is a final product with possibly multiple functions.

 • A User is a person, team, or organization owning the Device.